cssblab/cssblab.github.io/README.md

 # Check out our latest softwares in GitHub and SourceForge repositories!

-- iOmicsPASS: Integrative -omics approach for predictive analysis of cancer subtypes with sub-network signatures.
+- iOmicsPASS (https://github.com/cssblab/iOmicsPASS): Integrative -omics approach for predictive analysis of cancer subtypes with sub-network signatures.
-Coming soon!

 - PTMscape (http://github.com/ginnyintifa/PTMscape/): an open source tool to predict generic post-translational modifications and map hotspots of modification crosstalk.